Audio Tracks

 When should I use the Dolby option?

-Use "Dolby" when when you want to generate new high-quality Dolby audio:
+Use Dolby when you want to generate new high-quality Dolby audio:

 When should I use the AC3 Pass-Through option?